atlassian/conartist/README.md

 Global file handlers handle all files in your configuration file.
-When you set a global handler, it overwrites the existing handler, so you must call `getHandler()` and callback to it if you want to retain its functionality around your new one.
+When you set a global handler, it overwrites the existing handler, so you must call [`getHandler`](#gethandler) and callback to it if you want to retain its functionality around your new one.

-You set a new handler by calling `setHandler(handler)`.
+You set a new handler by calling [`setHandler`](#sethandler-handler).
 You are responsible for returing the string that will be output to the file and for handling all types of files that you might set in your configuration.

 ```js
 // conartist.config.js